Giesch/todo-snap/README.md

    it seems like I'd have to ask for advice in the clojurians slack, which didn't seem appropriate for this exercise.

 3. Structured documentation
-   I'd like to try out reitit and it's swagger integration.
+   I'd like to try out reitit and its swagger integration.

 ---